Rodrigo Reyes (footballer)

-Rodrigo Reyes Orozco (born 1 February 2001) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Tapatío, on loan from Liga MX club Guadalajara.
+Rodrigo Reyes Orozco (born 1 February 2001) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Cancún.

 Club career

 Guadalajara

 Reyes began his career with Guadalajara, his hometown club.
 He played for and captained the club's U-20 side in 2021, and scored 2 goals in 10 appearances.

 Loan to Valour FC

-In June 2021, he was loaned to Valour FC ahead of the 2021 Canadian Premier League season.
+In June 2021, Reyes was loaned to Valour ahead of the 2021 Canadian Premier League season.